KDE/digikam-doc/import_tools/google_import.rst

 **Google Photos** is a photo sharing service that automatically analyzes photos, identifying various visual features and subjects.
 Users can search for anything in photos including faces and group similar ones together.

 The tool can be used to download files from the remote Google Photo server to the image collections on your computer using the Internet.
-Use the :menuselection:`Import --> Import from Google Photo` :kbd:`Alt+Shift+P` menu entry to access to this tool, or use the icon from the **Tools** tab in the Right Sidebar.
+Use the :menuselection:`Import --> Import from Google Photo...` :kbd:`Alt+Shift+P` menu entry to access to this tool, or use the icon from the **Tools** tab in the Right Sidebar.

 Login to your Account
 ---------------------